garrettbland/garrettbland.com/src/site/projects/work-hays.md

 -   [MySQL](https://www.mysql.com/) - Relational database
 -   Others such as postcss, webpack, babel, moment, ect

 We also used other services such as GitHub for code management, Mailgun for automated emails, and Digital Ocean for the simplicity for our web hosting.
-We use cloud flare for our content delivery network and for potential DDoS attacks.
+We use cloudflare for our content delivery network and for potential DDoS attacks.

 ### Key features I’ll brag out because I’m proud